jitendrakyadav/pgmsolutions/readme.txt

+Here is 4 sections:
+Section 1: What is Composer and Packagist [Line No. 7] Section 2: Composer commands and Autoloading concept [Line No. 18] Section 3: composer.json file and it's objects/fields [LIne No. 410] Section 4: How we create a package & publish the same on Packagist and use that package from packagist.org in our own-project [Line No. 970]

 /*** Composer:https://getcomposer.org [Cheat-Sheet: https://composer.json.jolicode.com/] ***/
 1. Composer is a dependency manager or package manager in PHP that provides a standard format(composer.json) for managing dependencies of PHP software and required libraries.
 2. Composer runs through the command line and installs dependencies (e.g. libraries) for an application.